thedigiesdotcom/fitness-app/README.md

 # Fitness App for Software Development Bootcamp

-This project contains a Fitness App where users can book fitness classes and check out info about their trainers
+This project contains a Fitness App where users can book fitness classes and check out info about their trainers.
+It has been created for a Software Development Bootcamp (Skills Network) to practice Git and GitHub.

 ## Designing a Fitness Centre Mobile App